 To bleach: Borax or

-hydrogen peroxide.
 To polish wood: Three parts olive oil and one part white

 vinegar.